LAD-reposit/COP3530_Project3/README.md

-# COP3530_Project3
+# COP3530_Project3 |
-Pixel Sorting
+Pixel Sorting |
-SFML Library is required for this
+SFML Library is required for this |
-Use this video to download: https://www.youtube.com/watch?v=YfMQyOw1zik&feature=youtu.be
+Use this video to download: https://www.youtube.com/watch?v=YfMQyOw1zik&feature=youtu.be | FINAL MAIN IS GRADIENT BUBBLE SOURCE FILE |